AyrtonStout/Bamboo/README.txt

--Before equipping an item, the item will now show what the stat changes will be -Mana now changes depending on the character's intellect -Equipping weapons will no longer fully restore a character's health -Partial rewrite of partypanel class.
-Fragmented into smaller classes
+-Before equipping an item, the item will now show what the stat changes will be -Mana now changes depending on the character's intellect -Equipping weapons will no longer fully restore a character's health -Fragmented PartyPanel class into like 5 smaller classes

 v0.40 - The fix and enhance random crap series
 -Redid inventory class and its methods to make more sense at the expense of code length